Home » Recipes » Cilantro Lime Rice

 Cilantro lime rice is the perfect side dish for most Mexican or Asian meals.
 It’s fresh and just a little tart, plus it’s very easy to make!

 Rice is one of my favorite side dishes, in part because it’s so versatile.
-This cilantro lime rice is one of my go-to rice recipes, because it’s packed full of flavor, while still having the versatility of plain rice.
-It goes wonderfully with Mexican and Asian meals, or as a snack all on its own.
+This cilantro lime rice is one of my go-to rice recipes because it’s packed full of flavor, while still having the versatility of plain rice.
+It goes wonderfully with Mexican dishes, like chicken tacos, and Asian meals, like salmon curry.
+I even love this rice as a snack all on its own.

 What You’ll Need